Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 Students typically order unhealthy on delivery apps, negatively impacting their health.

 Preliminary research on the current landscape of food delivery apps reveals how despite being a convenient resource, it often ends up being damaging to students and their health.
-With the increase in reliance on digital tools, there must be a way to encourage college students to be more conscious of their health and diet.

 75%